 15 Fun Things To Do In Granada, Nicaragua: The Best Of The Gringo Trail 🇳🇮

 #1.
 Discover Nicaragua food and the Nicaraguan chef inside you at La Tortilla Cooking School.
-You can also learn more about the food of Central America here.

 #2.
 Take a relaxing boat ride through the islets of Granada – the Hollywood of Nicaragua.